ultimate271/notes/tolkien/akallabeth.md

 until he wrought himself a new guise, an image of malice and hatred made visible; and the Eye of Sauron the Terrible few could endure.

+### Of the name Mar-nu-Falmar that was whelmed in the waves, Akallabêth the Downfallen, given to Númenór
 But these things come not into the tale of the Drowning of Númenor, of which now all is told.
 And even the name of that land perished, and Men spoke thereafter not of Elenna, nor of Andor the Gift that was taken away, nor of